linneaskardin/django-reactjs-champagne/README.md

     - map - contains the map-page
         - management - contains scripts in the command file for uploading data or translating property borders between coordinate systems.
 The scripts are run by typing *python manage.py [scriptname]* in the terminal
         - models.py - contains the models for the data displayed on the map
+        - load_data.py - contains script for uploading property boarders.
+        - templates - contains the templates for the map
+            - map -
+                - index.html - generates the map view.
     - menuapp - has the structure of a react app and contains the creation of the navigation bar.